-There is reason for alarm and cause for wonder if Canada, Alaska and other remote regions of the world are following in the bloody footsteps of the degenerates who settled the American west during the early frontier days.
+Canada, Alaska and other remote regions of the world should not be allowed to follow in the bloody footsteps of the degenerates who settled the American west during the early frontier days.
 Kill crazed immigrants had no respect for wildlife or the environment.
 Among the wildlife species that became extinct were the California Grizzly Bear, which was the largest of all known grizzlies, and over 100 species of Salmon.
 The death toll and extinctions of wild animals continue to rise because degenerate people have never learned to reduce their population through birth control and to stop the runaway expansion of civilization.

 --Marlin O. Wallace